-4.27 The division has a forecast underspend achieved through the implementation of staffing vacancy efficiencies.
+4.34 The division has a forecast underspend achieved through the implementation of staffing vacancy efficiencies.

-Local and External Elections - breakeven position
+Local and External Elections - forecast breakeven position

-4.28 There is a breakeven forecast against budget for the Council's Local and External Elections service.
-The full financial impact of the London Assembly, Mayor of London and the General Election is not known currently.
+4.35 There is a breakeven forecast against budget for the Council's Local and External Elections service.
+The return for the election for the Greater London Assembly and Mayor of London has been submitted, and there is a small financial risk that the reserve set aside in 2023-24 will not completely cover the unrecoverable costs.
+The full financial impact of the General Election is not known currently.
 The position will be made clearer as the Council starts to receive notifications from government agencies regarding recovery of costs incurred by the Council.

-Croydon Digital Division - Forecast breakeven position
+Croydon Digital Division - forecast breakeven position